Installing Linux in Docker

 This command will create a container with the following property:

-the name of the container is oslab-vm
+the name of the container is

-the Docker image is oslab-image
+the Docker image is

-, which we just built
+, which we just builtthe default SSH port (

-) in the container is bound to port 20022
+) in the container is bound to port20022

-mount /dev/shm
+mount

 with an executable flag